metio/yosql/yosql-website/content/integration/type-safety.md

 given.
 YoSQL does not parse your database schema, nor does it somehow infer the type of `userId` using some smart algorithm.
 Instead, it relies on its users to do the work (sorry!).

-We can change the type of `userId` by adding a front matter to the statement that looks like this:
+You can change the type of `userId` by adding a front matter to the statement that looks like this:

 ```sql
 --